 - The student must successfully complete the minimum required semesters of study and research beyond the bachelor's degree which may include formal courses, seminars, independent study, field work, and internships to a minimum of 74 credits of graduate work, plus 16 credits for the dissertation.
 At least two-thirds of the requirements must be met by courses, seminars, and other learning experiences numbered 500 and above with a minimum of 6 credits numbered 700 and above. - The student may be required to complete a cognate or equivalent which includes a planned sequence of courses outside the major (see individual departmental requirements). - A minimum of 32 credits in approved on-campus doctoral course work (not including the dissertation) must be completed after acceptance into the doctoral program at Andrews University.
-A minimum of 24 credits is required for students with an EdS degree from another institution and a minimum of 16 credits for students with an AU EdS degree. - Students must have a 3.30 cumulative GPA for all course work included in the degree program; a 3.30 GPA must be maintained in all post-master's course work (or post-specialist if a specialist degree was received before admission to the doctoral program) included in the degree program, and a 3.00 GPA overall in graduate work taken at Andrews University.
+A minimum of 24 credits is required for students with an EdS degree from another institution and a minimum of 16 credits for students with an AU EdS degree. - Students must have a 3.30 cumulative GPA for all course work included in the degree program; a 3.30 GPA must be maintained in all post-master's course work (or post-specialist if a specialist degree was received before admission to the doctoral program) included in the degree program, and a 3.00 GPA overall in graduate work taken at Andrews University. - Students must take the following educational foundations courses:

-Students must take the following educational foundations courses:
+EDFN500 Philosophical Foundations for Professionals-3 and one course from two of the following areas:

-EDFN500 Phil Foundations of Education & Psychology-3 and one course from two of the following areas: Psychological
+Psychological

-EDPC514 Psychology of Learning-2-3
+GDPC514 Psychology of Learning-3

-EDPC520 Psychological Development-The Life Span-2-3
+GDPC520 Life Span Development-2-3

-EDPC615 Advanced Human Development-3
+GDPC615 Advanced Human Development-3

-EDPC625 Biopsychology-3
+GDPC625 Biopsychology-3

-EDPC626 Cognitive Psychology-3
+GDPC626 Cognitive Psychology-3